 While we’ve been touching on this, I should explain what a keyword really is.
 First, it is not a search term.
 A keyword is what a seller thinks resembles a word that the target market would search to find a product.
 This is how a seller places an ad on the target’s screen.

 3. Search Terms

 There are automatic and manual campaigns.
-Automatic campaigns allow Amazon to run and match ads for you.
+An Automatic campaign allows Amazon to run and match ads for you.
 You have to trust Amazon to smartly match keywords to search terms.
-With manual campaigns, you can personally choose and match keywords to run.
+With a manual campaign, you can personally choose and match keywords to run.
 Though it does take a little more time to construct, the manual way tends to be more precise.

-Manual campaigns let Amazon choose the PPC keyword match type.
+Manual campaigns let Amazon choose the PPC keyword type to save you time on keyword research.
 Once you decide on a keyword, you can choose when to display the advertisement.
-But the 3 match types are broad, phrase, and exact.
+But the 3 keyword match types are broad match, phrase match, and exact match.

 Regardless of synonyms misspellings, or order, an ad can still match and display.
 Like the picture above, a golf umbrella seller targeted a golf club shopper.
 This type matches search terms that not only match keywords, but it matches any component related to the keyword.

 Words from the search can be in any order, so this creates a large funnel to distribute ads.
 While this can heavily boost visibility, it can be expensive from generating many clicks to pay for and it may not be as effective.

 Phase Match Type